 Number of Doors:

-We were pleased as punch with Big Aggie on our hiking trip in Torres del Paine National Park.
+We were pleased as punch with Big Aggie on our trip hiking the Circuit in Torres del Paine National Park.
 The main areas that really impressed us were:

 Weight and Spaciousness